divyasatpute/TeaCode1122_Challenges/Advanced/Week-2/Submission/@sumit-patil-24/Readme.md

 # Node.js Logging App with Docker

-This guide will help you create a basic Node.js application that logs incoming requests to a file named `/app/logs/requests.log` and containerize it using Docker.
+This guide will help you create a basic Node.js application that logs incoming requests to a file named `/app/logs/requests.log` and containerize it.

 ### Prerequisites: